How to Become a Notary in Arkansas

 • Electronic Notarizations (In-Person Electronic Notarizations and Remote Online Notarizations) – An Arkansas eNotary is required to keep a secure electronic record of all electronic documents notarized.

-The American Association of Notaries offers a wide variety of notary journals.
+The American Association of Notaries offers notary journals in tangible and electronic formats.

 Click here to purchase a tangible notary journal.